MBaranekTech/MySQL-Replication-Infrastructure-with-Fallback-Server/README.md

 If you are facing with high CPU utilization - tune in [mysqld] parameter innodb_buffer_pool_size = XG <br>
 Reduces Disk I/O, Faster Writes (with Adaptive Flushing), Better Index Usage <br>

+“Keep more of my database in RAM, so you don’t have to read from disk as often.” :)

 🧑‍💻 Author
 System Administrator — passionate about automation, reliability, and infrastructure resiliency.